 The developers often dislike having to spend the first 30 minutes working on a bug, having to fix paths, remove unnecessary layers, removing references to external symbols or fonts that were not included or even needed and otherwise doctoring your test case to get it to a point when they can actually use it.

 If the bug is easily demonstrated with „shp2img“, without the need to setup a proper web service and test it through http, then please show it that way.
 If a standalone MapScript script can demonstrate a problem without it having to be a web service, likewise submit it that way.
+If your problem occurs with a WMS request, include the exact GetMap command.
 Please include the commands that you used to reproduce the issue in a simple commands.txt file.

 The chances of a bug being addressed in a timely manner is directly related to the speed with which the developer can reproduce the bug.
 If you make that hard for the developer, chances are the bug will be given up on or ignored for quite a while.